 Affordable legal representation for Brevard County residents wishing to legally separate with their spouse

 If you are considering a separation from your spouse then you are under a great deal of stress.
 Brevard County residents should not suffer additional aggravation when wondering how they will pay for their attorney.
-Lindsey offers legal representation in most matters for a flat fee.
+Lindsey and Deborah offer legal representation in most matters for a flat fee.
 This means you will know what your case is going to cost and you will not be hit by a surprise bill each month.
 This will allow you to focus your funds on the important task of getting life back on track.
-Lindsey will focuses on the law so you may focus on the future.
+Our firm focuses on the law so you may focus on the future.